What is bio-degradation ?

 Why use Reverte?
 (The 4R Solution: Reduce, Reuse, Recycle, Reverte™)?

 Reverte™ provides the safest, most cost-effective, environmentally safe way to degrade plastic.
-By far the largest proportion of single use plastics, such as those used in disposable packaging, end their lives in landfills or as litter.
+By far the largest proportion of single use plastics, such as those used in disposable packaging, end their lives as litter.
 At present, conventional non-degradable plastics can persist unchanged for many years.

 While not a total solution to littering, degradable plastics help avoid the accumulation of unsightly litter in our environment.